Canardoux/flutter_sound/doc/pages/tau-api/player/start_player_from_stream.md

 **This functionnality needs, at least, and Android SDK >= 21**

+StartPlayerFromStream has 4 optional parameters

-- The only codec supported is actually `Codec.pcm16`.
+- `Codec codec = Codec.pcm16`.
+The only codec supported is actually `Codec.pcm16`.
-- The only value possible for `numChannels` is actually 1.
+- `numChannels = 1`.
+The only value possible for `numChannels:` is actually 1.
-- SampleRate is the sample rate of the data you want to play.
+- `sampleRate: = 16000`.
+Is the sample rate of the data you want to play.
+- `bufferSize = 8192`, is the size of the working buffer.
+This parameter is used on Android and iOS.
+The default value is 8192.

 Please look to [the following notice](guides_play_stream)